-Following recommendations from the U.S. Department of Commerce, President Trump announced on March 8, 2018, that the U.S. would impose 25 percent tariffs on all steel imports and 10 percent tariffs on aluminum imports.
+Following recommendations from the U.S. Department of Commerce, President Trump announced on March 8, 2018, that the U.S. would impose a Steel and Aluminum Tariff of 25 percent on all steel imports and 10 percent tariffs on aluminum imports.
 The only countries exempted from these tariff hikes are Argentina, Australia, Brazil, Canada, EU Member States, Mexico, and South Korea. which are currently working alongside the U.S. to modernize the North American Free Trade Agreement.
 Countries exporting into the U.S. can negotiate exemptions with the Commerce Department, and as of March 19th, companies that rely on imported steel and aluminum can file exclusion requests to exempt imported products from these tariffs.

 Section 232 is authorized under General Agreement on Tariffs and Trade (“GATT”) Article XXI, the WTO’s national security exception, which grants states broad authority to adopt import restrictions when imports are found to endanger national security.
 Under GATT Article XXI(a), member states are not required to “furnish any information the disclosure of which it considers contrary to its essential security interests.”
 GATT Article XXI(b) allows any contracting party to “take any action which it considers necessary for the protection of its essential security interests.”
 Although technically consistent with the GATT and WTO agreements, the Trump Administration’s present use of Section 232 is likely to face several challenges at the WTO from allies and adversaries alike.